Skip to Main Content

 Ramadan, Holidays, and Cultural Windows

 Several windows in the Indonesian calendar shift production rhythms.
-Ramadan (the holy month, dates shift each year on the Islamic calendar) changes meal timing, working hours, and crew energy — Muslim crew members fast from dawn to dusk, and call sheets typically build a sundown break around iftar.
+Ramadan (the holy month, dates shift each year on the Islamic calendar) changes meal timing, working hours, and crew energy.
+Muslim crew members fast from dawn to dusk, and call sheets mostly build a sundown break around iftar.
 Eid al-Fitr (Lebaran) and the surrounding mudik (homecoming travel) week in the days before and after empties Jakarta of much of its workforce and is effectively a no-go window for production.
 Indonesian Independence Day (August 17) brings central-district ceremonial closures around the Presidential Palace and Monas.
 Chinese New Year affects access to Glodok specifically, where shops close and ceremonial activities take over the lane network.
 Plan major shoots away from these windows or build them explicitly into the schedule with cultural-liaison support from your local fixer.

 Light, Heat, and the Production Day